 Individuals who are supported with the IO waiver are assigned a funding range based on their needs.
 This funding range is determined by a state-designed assessment called the Ohio Developmental Disabilities Profile (ODDP), and it will cover costs for residential services.
 There are separate budgets for day services and non-medical transportation (to and from a day program or community job).

-The Level 1 Waiver is also an option for some individuals.
-This waiver does not include the assessment with the Ohio Developmental Disabilities Profile (ODDP) because it has a funding maximum or cap for most residential services which is fixed at $5,000 per year.
-Other supports, such as emergency services and adaptive equipment can exceed this funding cap in certain circumstances.
-Funds to pay for the services are authorized and paid to providers consistent with the individual service plan.
+The Level One waiver does not include the assessment with the ODDP, because it has a funding maximum of $5,325 per year for most residential services.
+Additional funding is available for other supports, such as emergency services and adaptive equipment, in certain circumstances.
+There are separate budgets for day services and non-medical transportation.

 The SELF waiver has a funding maximum of $25,000 per year for children and $40,000 per year for adults.
 There are no separate budgets under the SELF, so all services must fit within these limits.

 Waivers offer a variety of services, including help at home, day services, and transportation.
 Our Service & Support Associates (SSAs) work with individuals, their guardians, and other team members to develop an Individual Support Plan (ISP) for every person we serve.
 The ISP identifies needed services, providers of the services, and funding for the services.
 Services must be provided and paid for in accordance with an approved ISP.

 Individuals with a Medicaid waiver will also receive state plan services (also known as a Medicaid card), which provide coverage for certain medical expenses, such as doctor visits, hospital services, and medications.
 They also have the option of receiving their state plan services through a managed care plan.